-In the figure~\ref{isr_star_alice_atlas} the B values, the slopes of spectra, change, if we fit the data with a simple exponential function: exp(-B*$p_t$).
+The slopes of spectra, B, on the figure~\ref{isr_star_alice_atlas} , change, if we fit the data with a simple exponential function: exp(-B*$p_t$).

-We can conclude that transverse momentum spectra are harder with the energy growth that provides the change in the slopes, beginning from B=4,2 for ISR data, B=2,6 for STAR and to B=2,0 at 900 GeV in ALICE.
+We can conclude that transverse momentum spectra are harder with the energy growth beginning from slope B=4,2 for ISR data, to B=2,6 for STAR and to B=2,0 at 900 GeV for ALICE.
 The slope is flatter at $\sqrt{s}$ = 7 TeV, B = 1,5.
 The calculation of average transverse momenta requires a detailed description of spectra, see section 3.

 Both LHC experiments at 7 TeV, ATLAS and CMS, have presented the hyperon spectra with the same slopes as expected (see the figure~\ref{atlas_cms}).
 The different forms of the distributions at low $p_t$ region might be caused by efficiency specifics of ATLAS experiment.